 Here you can enable/disable notifications displaying and enable/disable notifications sound.

 To work with Logistics Mobile, create a driver in the monitoring system and assign him to a unit.
 In a driver properties dialog it is necessary to enter a phone number and a mobile key.
 Indicated values are used as login (phone number) and password (mobile key) for the application authorization.
 Note that blocking user-creator of a resource to which a driver belongs leads to restricting access to this driver as well.

+Tracker — enable/disable a tracker.
 To use a tracker function in your application, choose 'WiaTag' as device type and indicate unique ID (arbitrary value) in a unit properties dialog (monitoring system).
-Afterwards, a tracker's switch appears in the side menu of your mobile application.
+Afterwards, a tracker's switch appears in your mobile application settings.

 Current point — warehouse visit